Bridges Composition Competition

 - It is the responsibility of the composer to provide Ravinia with files that can be opened.
 If the composer is unable to supply the requested downloadable and readable files within the time limits detailed above, the entry will be disqualified.

-- A recording of work should be submitted IF the score is notated graphically or in any other unconventional format
+- A recording of work if highly recommended for all applicants, and required if the score is notated graphically or in any other unconventional format.

 Support Provided by: